ska-sa/mkat-tango/README.rst

 Types
 ^^^^^

-KATCP and Tango both have defined data types, but the KATCP protocol (being text based) has less strict definitions.
+KATCP and TANGO both have defined data types, but the KATCP protocol (being text based) has less strict definitions.
 E.g. KATCP only defines a singular integer type with no specific bounds, while TANGO distinguishes between signed and unsigned, and between 8, 16, 32 or 64-bit integers.
 The KATCP library does, however, provide features for enforcing bounds and other checks on typed quantities, and these are used to enforce the appropriate bounds.
-E.g. if the Tango device exposes a command that takes an 8-bit unsigned integer parameter, the KATCP translator will enforce the corresponding KATCP parameter to have a value of between 0 and 255.
+E.g. if the TANGO device exposes a command that takes an 8-bit unsigned integer parameter, the KATCP translator will enforce the corresponding KATCP parameter to have a value of between 0 and 255.